-The summer is definitely the best season for cricket and the SSE Swalec Cardiff regularly host international games.
+The summer is definitely the best season for cricket and the Sophia Gardens Cardiff (formerly know as SSE Swalec) regularly hosts international games.

 One-Day International: England v Australia 16 June 2018

 IT20: England v India 6 July 2018

 4 ICC Cricket World Cup 2019 games will be held in Cardiff.